Modulation of valence-based learning and behavior: a closed-loop approach in the primate amygdala

 Introduction

 The primate amygdala is a neural hub that processes computations for learning and memory, specifically when learning involves emotional, motivational, and reinforcement-based signals.
-This requires it to remain highly adaptive for changes in valence of environments and stimuli.
+This requires it to remain highly adaptive for changes in the valence of environments and stimuli.

 Importance of Valence Processing

-Failures of such computations can lead to maladaptive behaviors and even psychopathologies such as PTSD and Anxiety.
+Failures of such computations can lead to maladaptive behaviors and even psychopathologies such as PTSD and anxiety.
 However, the core principles of amygdala function continue to elude the field.
-Recent studies suggest valence is processed in dedicated pathways, and we do not fully understand the mechanisms governing adaptive processing of valence and its reversal.
+Recent studies suggest that valence is processed in dedicated pathways, and we do not fully understand the mechanisms governing adaptive processing of valence and its reversal.

 Research Goals

-Our overarching goal here is to elucidate the factors that underlie the dynamics of valence representation in amygdala circuits, and actively reverse valence to examine the impact on behavior.
+Our overarching goal here is to elucidate the factors that underlie the dynamics of valence representation in amygdala circuits and actively reverse valence to examine the impact on behavior.

 Methodology